sander-wood/deepchoir/methodology.md

 ## Music Representation

-As shown in Fig. 2b, our representation encodes each chorale into the following seven sequences of the same length.
+As shown in Fig. 2b, our symbolic representation encodes each chorale into the following 7 aligned sequences.

 <br>
 <center><img src="figs/fig2.png" alt="fig2" style="zoom:80%"></center>